Marie Cécile Ngono Emgbwang

 Education

-Marie Cecile holds a Master of Science degree in Bioprocesses and Applied Chemistry from the National Higher Polytechnic School of Douala in Cameroon, which she completed in October 2022.
-She is currently pursuing a PhD in Bioprocesses and Applied Chemistry at the same institution.
+Marie Cecile holds a diploma in Greenhouse Gases Measurement, Reporting and Verification from the Greenhouse Gas Management Institute (USA).
+She also holds a Master of Science degree in Bioprocesses and Applied Chemistry from the National Higher Polytechnic School of Douala in Cameroon, which she completed in October 2022.
+She is currently pursuing a PhD in Bioprocesses and Applied Chemistry, while working as a Graduate Student Instructor at the same institution.
+She is also working as an independent consultant in various industries with a focus on process and environmental aspects.
 Marie Cecile has completed her coursework and successfully defended her research proposal.
 She is expected to graduate in December 2025.
-She is also working as a Graduate Student Instructor at the National Higher Polytechnic School of Douala.

 Research Summary